 One day after the tornado hit, authorities rescued 17 people trapped under debris.
 The Joplin Globe reports some were found nearby their homes, while others were found by businesses such as Home Depot.

-Tens of thousands of volunteer organizations fulfilled various tasks to help the community move forward.
-Earlier this month, the city reported at least 180,000 volunteers had dedicated more than 1.5 million hours of service in tornado response efforts.
+Tens of thousands of volunteer organizations fulfilled various tasks to help the Joplin community move forward.
+As of early-May 2021, the city reported at least 180,000 volunteers had dedicated more than 1.5 million hours of service in tornado response efforts.